slowernews/wisdom-tldr/README.md

 > *'A ship is safe in the harbor but that's not what ships are for.'*

 > *'Think of yourself as an explorer.
-You cannot find anything new if you are unwilling to leave the shore.'*on fe
+You cannot find anything new if you are unwilling to leave the shore.'*

 ===
 ###On improvement